NUStatBioinfo/DegNorm/README.rst

 ``get_coverage_data``
 #####################

-Should you need the raw or estimated coverage matrices computed during a DegNorm pipeline run, ``get_coverage_data`` is here to help.
+Should you need the raw or estimated coverage matrices computed from a DegNorm pipeline run, ``get_coverage_data`` is here to help.
 It loads the .pkl files saved in the output directories.
-This function operates similarly to ``get_gene_coverage``, only that the returned value is a dictionary with gene name keys and values are sub-dictionaries with a `raw` and `estimate` pandas.DataFrames, the raw and DegNorm-estimated coverage data, respectively.
+This function operates similarly to ``get_coverage_plots``, only that the returned value is a dictionary with gene name keys and values are sub-dictionaries with a `raw` and `estimate` pandas.DataFrames, the raw and DegNorm-estimated coverage data, respectively.